sofiacelestrin/Balance-Buddy/Ideas.md

 3. Penalty for Imbalance: When a user completes a task with one or more meters significantly lower than others (20% or more difference), the coin reward decreases by half.
 This incentivizes balancing neglected areas before continuing.

 This system rewards task completion based on effort while promoting well-being balance.

+Below are the todos for this week and the following week: